bornite/ATourOfGo/README.md

 ATourOfGo
 ====

-I will coding and write a test all the exercises on "A Tour of Go".
+All the sample code in "A Tour of Go" can be found in this repository.

 ## Description

-I will coding and write a test all the exercises on "A Tour of Go".

-I use "testing" for testing.

 ## Requirement